 Search Information for Webmasters

-SearchBlox replaces a Google Search Appliance, which was retired in July 2018.
+SearchBlox replaced a Google Search Appliance, which was retired in July 2018.

 For specific or technical questions not covered in this document, please refer to the official SearchBlox documentation.